WWDCNotes/Content/CONTRIBUTING.md

 > the `../../../` prefix is used to make it possible to preview the images in the note on GitHub.

-## Add Yourself as a Contributor
+## Add yourself as a contributor

 At the bottom of each note there is a list of all its contributors, with a picture and short bio.

 ### Picture

-Place your picture in the `/images/contributors` folder, the image should be a square of any format, the image name must be the same as your contributor handle (used in the notes).
+Place your picture in the `/images/community` folder, the image should be a square of any format, the image name must be the same as your contributor handle (used in the notes).

 ### Bio

-Place your bio (another markdown file) in the `/content/contributors` folder: write something about yourself, you can add links to your Twitter/Github/apps/company/website/etc.
+Place your bio (another markdown file) in the `/content/community` folder: write something about yourself, you can add links to your Twitter/Github/apps/company/website/etc.

 If you'd like your real name to be shown, please set it as the `title` metadata of the file.